 A seasonal rerun.

 I so miss the columns Anne Lamott used to write for Salon; they got me through some of the roughest times of my life.
 (How can you not love someone who refers to herself as a "cursing Christian"?)
-This year, though, I've been thinking about a friend's husband who is in real trouble over his addictions and is going to go to prison.
+This year, though, I've been thinking about someone I know who is in real trouble over his addictions and is going to go to prison.
 He's now in a 12-step program and is shocked and somewhat relieved to discover the world is full of damaged people just like him.
-So I was reminded me of this, an excerpt from one of my favorite columns.
+So I was reminded of this, an excerpt from one of my favorite columns.
 I hope it gets to someone who needs it:

 So I called my Jesuit friend, Tom, who is a hopeless alcoholic of the worst sort, sober now for 22 years, someone who sometimes gets fat and wants to hang himself, so I trust him.
 I said, "Tell me a story about Advent.
 Tell me about people getting well."